danmana/Clamp.js/README.markdown

 arguments.
 The first is the element which should be clamped, and the second is an Object with options in JSON notation.

+The algorithms splits the text into words (separated by spaces), and searches using binary search for the best split index.
+All words after this are removed and replaced with a truncationChar.
+For the last word, the characters set in removeTrainingChars will be trimmed from the end.

 # Options